 Increased Credit Card Offers Since the Pandemic Started: Bonuses

 Several credit cards are offering larger signup bonuses this year with Chase offering some of the most exciting increases.
-Some increases appear to be permanent, but others are only for a limited time, such as the Southwest Airlines credit card offers to get up to 100,000 bonus Rapid Rewards.
+Some increases appear to be permanent, but others are only for a limited time.

 Related: Best limited-time credit card offers